mr-ingenious/SixBtnModuleLib/README.md

 ### Usage
 The common use of the library is shown in the sketch located in the examples folder.

-It is imnportant, that the readButtons() function is cyclically called within the loop() function.
+It is important, that the readButtons() function is cyclically called within the loop() function.
+Even though it can be called in every loop() cycle, it only executes internally after a defined time span "read interval" has exceeded.
 In case a button is pressed, the readButtons() method returns a byte value.
 If no button is pressed, it returns BUTTON_NONE, otherwise one of the following: BUTTON_LEFT, BUTTON_RIGHT, BUTTON_UP, BUTTON_DOWN, BUTTON_CENTER, BUTTON_BACK.

 Readings are performed periodic based on the set value for the button read interval.